-As dog parents start hitting the water for some laps around the pool or splashing about the waves at the beach with their pups, it’s important to remember to practice dog swimming safety.
+When hitting the water for some laps around the pool or splashing about the waves at the beach with your pups, it’s essential for dog parents to always practice dog swimming safety.

 In this post you will learn all the basics of dog swimming safety, from introducing your dog to water, protecting your dog while swimming, taking precautions, dog swimming safety products, and more.

 After learning about all the basics of dog swimming safety, you will feel confident knowing how to properly execute any swimming safety precautions for your dog the next time you are at the pool, beach, or any body of water.

-This post is all about the basics of dog swimming safety every dog parent should know.
+This blog is all about the basics of dog swimming safety every dog parent should know.

 Gently introduce your dog to the water.

 Before you start swimming with your dog, take the time to let your dog be comfortable with the concept of going into the water.